rommelcanoy/react-automotive-cars/README.md

 ## Ownership and Accidents History

 Transparency is a priority.
-The Car Database presents users with the ownership and accidents history of each car.
+The platform presents users with the ownership and accidents history of each car.
 This information enables users to make informed decisions by understanding the car's past experiences.

 ## Car Description